 Safe staffing can be a matter of life and death, and achieving the right staffing levels requires nurses and management working together.
-Adding Registered Nurses (RNs) to unit staffing has eliminated nearly one-fifth of all hospital deaths and reduced the relative risk of adverse patient events, such as infection and bleeding.
-Reducing medical errors is particularly important because the Centers for Medicare & Medicaid Services (CMS) has started denying payment for preventable hospital-acquired injuries or illnesses, and other private insurers are expected to follow suit.
+Adding additional Registered Nurse (RN) hours to unit staffing has been shown to reduce the relative risk of adverse patient events, such as infection and bleeding.
+Reducing medical errors is also important from a financial perspective, as the Centers for Medicare & Medicaid Services (CMS) has begun to implement value-based care models that incorporate risk-sharing with the potential to withhhold payment for preventable hospital-acquired injuries or illnesses; private insurers are expected to follow suit.

-Federally, ANA continues to work with lawmakers and the current administration on this critical issue, supporting a bipartisan for safe nurse staffing levels..
+Federally, ANA continues to work with lawmakers and the current administration on this critical issue, supporting a bipartisan approach toward safe nurse staffing levels.
 Increasing the number of RNs per patient improves clinical and economic outcomes.

 ANA's approach takes into account:

 - RN educational preparation, professional certification, and level of clinical experience;

 - The number and capacity of available health care personnel, geography of a unit, and available technology; and

 - The intensity, complexity, and stability of patients.